 Overall Thoughts on our Afternoon Tea in Albuquerque

 It is pricey for Albuquerque, but the food, tea, ambience, and service was almost faultless during our visit here.
 This is not the place to come if you just want a cup of tea and a scone, but it is the perfect place for those in Albuquerque wanting to escape for 2 hours and savor the full afternoon tea experience.
 I would definitely recommend dressing up a bit and fully getting into the occasion.

 So there you have it, the full rundown on our favorite place for afternoon tea in Albuquerque!
 Have you ever been to St. James Tearoom or know of any other great tea spots in New Mexico?
 What has been your favorite place for tea elsewhere in the world?
 Let us know!

 **Disclosure: In 2010 and then again in 2018, we paid for our afternoon tea experience at St. James Tearoom.
-This post was initially written in January 2014 about only my 2010 experience, but then was significantly updated with my 2016 experiences.
+This post was initially written in January 2014 about only my 2010 experience but then was significantly updated with my 2016 experiences.
 In 2016, Laurence and I were guests at St. James Tearoom in order to re-experience the afternoon tea as press and update this post.
 However, as always, this article contains only our own honest thoughts and opinions.**